Digital Literacy: The Essential Skill of Today's World

 Cybersecurity: Involves actively combating these threats using antimalware software, firewalls, and other protective measures.

-Interlink: Before cybersecurity tools can be effective, there's a need for human discernment.
-Digital literacy provides that, ensuring that threats are identified at an early stage.
+Interlink: Before cybersecurity tools can be practical, human discernment is needed.
+Digital literacy provides that, ensuring that threats are identified early.

 5. Continuous Learning and Adaptability: